rml-lee/Video-Game-Sales-Analysis/Findings-Analysis.md

 - Poorly rated games do not perform well in the market.

 - In summary, while critic ratings influence game sales, they are not the sole factor.
-Other considerations like genre, system install base, marketing, and timing also play significant roles in determining a game's sales.
+Other considerations like genre, system install base, intellectual property (IP) strength, marketing, and timing also play significant roles in determining a game's sales.